ksu-acm/Meeting-Minutes/2017-2018/10-October/10-24-17 Minutes.md

-# KANSAS STATE UNIVERSITY
-# ASSOCIATION FOR COMPUTING MACHINERY
+# Kansas State University
+# Student Chapter of the Association for Computing Machinery
+### Officer Meeting Minutes
-## OFFICER MEETING MINUTES: OCTOBER 24, 2017
+### October 24, 2017

 ### CALL TO ORDER
 President Todd called the meeting to order at 6:00 p.m.